A&S Tuition, Fees & Base Funding Package - 2023-24

 In 2001, the Faculty of Arts and Science introduced a base funding package for eligible graduate students.
 This package has increased substantially over time.
 The base funding package helps the Faculty to recruit outstanding students and allows these students to focus on their studies and complete their degrees in a timely manner.

 Students are responsible for any course-related expenses, as well as payment of their tuition and fees.
 Tuition and fees are subject to change on an annual basis.
-In 2022-23, the tuition fee for full-time domestic students is $8,054.28.
+In 2023-24, the tuition fee for full-time domestic PhD students is $8,213.96.
 Additional information is available on the Student Accounts website.

 The base funding package consists of a University of Toronto Fellowship (UTF) and a Research Assistant Stipend (RA Stipend).
 There is a possibility of top-ups from sources such as the Program-Level Fellowship.

 PLFs are provided by Faculty of Arts and Science.
-For the 2022-23 academic year, the Faculty of Arts and Science is allocating $1,000 for each registered PhD student and $500 for each registered MA student.
-The distribution of funds is determined in consultation with graduate students and the graduate community each year.
+For the 2023-24 academic year, the Faculty of Arts and Science is allocating $1,000 for each registered PhD and MA student.
+The distribution of funds is determined in consultation with graduate students each year.
 For the 2023-24 year, we will distribute 50% of allocated funds to MA and PhD students' base funding ($500 per MA and Year 1-5 PhD students) and the other 50% to Black, Indigenous, and other racialized MA and PhD students.

 Faculty members can hire students to assist with their research.
 Faculty members pay students from their research funds and in addition to base funding.
 RA Position is paid as a taxable T4 and involves hourly rates for your research-related work for a faculty member.
 It is paid as you are completing the work.
 There is a contract between a student and a faculty member outlining the specifics of this position.